 YOU ARE THE MARKET

 This is where you come in.
 You may not be aware of it, but you’re an entrepreneur.
-Even now as you are reading this, you’re profiting.
-You may be thinking this is wrong, but remember what I stated earlier.
+Even now as you are reading this, you’re profiting in a subjective sense.
+You may be thinking this is wrong, but recall what was stated earlier.
 Prices and costs are inherently subjective.
 You value your wants based on the alternative choices you have at a given time.
 Even though they can be calculated in terms of money, they are based on our personal desires and wants.
 In a state of equilibrium, prices of these things would equal costs, and there would be no need for action.
 So the fact that you have decided to read this instead of watching TV or playing Candy Crush on your smartphone shows that you have considered all of the alternatives you could have chosen, and have decided that this is the most profitable choice, based on these opportunity costs.

 This may seem like it’s too good to be true, but it’s not.
 There are nuances of course, but if the difference between these two prices is large enough to enable you to offer an interest payment attractive enough to compensate a friend, family member, credit union, or investor into lending them the money to purchase the cheaper good in order to sell it for a profit, then you are not required to “own” the means or capital in order to create value in the economy.
 So you and I as college students or workers don’t need to necessarily scrape up every dollar we can to take advantage of the general ignorance of these possible opportunities.
 Although, many of us probably have sufficient savings to pursue at least a few of these price discrepancies.
 There are many other scenarios where this purely entrepreneurial function can work for us too.